Akshay7773/interview/PROJECTS.md

 ## Interviewer: Can you tell me about the Insurance Rating Engine (ERP) project you worked on?

-You: Absolutely!
-The Insurance Rating Engine is a comprehensive system that revolutionizes the way insurance companies manage their operations.
+You: In this system we have automated the entire process of insurance company, right from the leads to Bind Policy.
 It's essentially an end-to-end solution that automates everything from lead generation to policy issuance.